Uddin-Nasir/Uddin-Nasir.github.io/_pages/research.md

 <strong>Total Award:</strong> $2,431,293

 ## Pending
-* <strong>04/2024-03/2029</strong>
-<strong>Title:</strong> HIV and nonalcoholic fatty liver disease (NAFLD) associated neuroinflammation and metabolic dysfunction measured by multimodal magnetic resonance imaging
-<strong>Major Goals:</strong> This study aims to develop a AI-based molecular MRI technique and to investigate the co-occurrence of NAFLD and HIV infection and their potential impact on brain dysfunction and cognitive impairment.
-<strong>Source:</strong> National Institute of Health (NIH)
-<strong>Role:</strong> Principal Investigator
-<strong>Total Award:</strong> $2,597,800

 * <strong>07/2024-06/2029</strong>
 <strong>Title:</strong> Tensor-valued diffusion encoding as a marker of neuronal injury and its associations with cognitive outcomes in individuals living with HIV.
 <strong>Major Goals:</strong> This proposal aims to investigate neuroinflammation and axonal injury in cART-treated HIV-infected individuals using b-tensor encoding, exploring its sensitivity to subtle microstructural changes and their link to cognitive impairment.
 Advancing the quantification of inflammation and understanding axonal damage will offer crucial tools for assessing interventions in treating HIV-associated brain injury.